 One man’s invasive vegetation with nothing going for it, is another man’s splash of sunshine that attracts gorgeous insects!

 At least 30 insect species (and 14 fungi species) are entirely reliant on Ragwort, of which a third of those are scarce or rare.
 Ragwort is also an important nectar source for hundreds of species of butterflies, bees, moths, flies and other invertebrates, helping to support populations in the UK countryside.

 You can also read about its even medicinal uses in the past on this fabulous website where the author summarises that:

-the dead plant, unseen in a bale of hay, is far more harmful than all the living plants seen along roadsides and in fields.
+The dead plant, unseen in a bale of hay, is far more harmful than all the living plants seen along roadsides and in fields.
+So; it is the responsibility of the horse or pony owners to make sure the ragwort is not coming in the hay!

 Friends of the Earth came with a really good summing up of why Ragwort is used as one of our black sheep in our countryside with telling us about the 4 common myths around this plant: